chef/chef-oss-practices/contributors/guide/pull-requests.md

 Nothing is more frustrating than starting a review, only to find that the tests are inadequate or absent.
 Very few pull requests can touch code and NOT touch tests.

 If you don't know how to test Feature-X, please ask!
-We'll be happy to help you design things for easy testing or to suggest appropriate test cases.
+We'll be happy to help you design things for easy testing, or to suggest appropriate test cases.

 ## 6. Squashing and Commit Titles